Vacation rentals in Kearney Township

 The A-Frame at Finch Creek - Secluded w/ Hot Tub

-Welcome to the A-frame at Finch Creek, a one-of-a-kind Northern Michigan getaway overlooking Finch Creek and completely surrounded by the Grass River Natural Area.
+Welcome to the A-frame at Finch Creek.
+A one-of-a-kind Northern Michigan getaway overlooking Finch Creek and completely surrounded by the Grass River Natural Area.
 We renovated this 1970s cabin from the ground up and designed it to feel open and connected to the landscape.
 With 20-foot vaulted ceilings, massive picture windows, a fireplace to curl up next to, and just minutes from some of the most stunning lakes in the state, it’s the perfect home base for exploring or doing nothing at all.

 The Bear Cub Aframe